Just-/KZPMusicKeyboard/README.md

 	pod 'KZPUtilities', :git => 'https://github.com/kazoompah/KZPUtilities.git'
 	pod 'KZPMusicKeyboard', :git => 'https://github.com/kazoompah/KZPMusicKeyboard.git'

-The project is not available via the public cocoa pods repo at the moment.
+The project is not available via the public cocoa pods repository at the moment.

 Basic Usage
 ------

+Ensure the 'Portrait' and 'Upside Down' device orientations are deselected in the project settings, and that the deployment device is set to iPad.
+The interface is not designed for phone screens.

+Then:

 `#import "KZPMusicKeyboard.h"`